CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 Unperturbed, I continued to attempt to TDD/unit test for years later.
 I think even at this stage, if you asked me, I would probably say some form of "I do TDD", or at the minimum, "Yes, I can test".

-**Meanwhile at work:**
-No change - the sky is still falling.
-At least the horrified faces of my colleagues at my code has diminished.
-Testing only on side projects because
-I'm just not there yet.

 ## TDD==UNIT TESTING==TEST COVERAGE

-**Collaboration Activities**
-1. Ted started reviewing my code on side projects
-2. No Pairing
-3. No Ensemble/Mob Programming
-4. No meetings

 All of my testing attempts were on side projects, with a very limited amount at work.
 If I wrote tests at work I probably would be immediately fired for not churning out half a feature in 2 days.
 In this phase, I very much thought **TDD==Unit Testing==more test coverage**.
 The more tests I write